parmegv/leap_doc/docs/client/dev-environment.md

     $ pkg/postmkvenv.sh

-A second option if that does not work for you would be to install PySide globally and pass the `--site-packages` option when you are creating your virtualenv:
+A second option if that does not work for you would be to install PySide globally and pass the `--system-site-packages` option when you are creating your virtualenv:

     $ apt-get install python-pyside
-    $ virtualenv --site-packages .
+    $ virtualenv --system-site-packages .

 After that, you must export `LEAP_VENV_SKIP_PYSIDE` to skip the
 installation: